 The best practice problems are usually hidden inside ordinary experiences.

-The program ran across four sessions, each focused on one Design Thinking stage: Empathize, Define, Ideate, Prototype, Test.
+The program ran across four sessions, each focused on a Design Thinking stage: Empathize, Define, Ideate, Prototype, Test.

-Participants interviewed each other, identified pain points, mapped opportunities, created low-fidelity concepts and tested ideas immediately.
+Participants interviewed each other, found pain points, mapped opportunities, made low-fi concepts and tested ideas on the spot.

-The goal was never teaching theory in isolation.
+The goal was never to teach theory in isolation.
 People learned by practicing.

-By the final session, teams presented reimagined shower experiences grounded in real interview insights and rapid prototyping exercises.
+By the final session, teams pitched reimagined shower experiences rooted in real interview insights and rapid prototyping.

-But the strongest outcome wasn’t the concepts themselves.
+But the strongest outcome wasn't the concepts.
 It was the mindset shift.

-Leaders left with a shared language around empathy, experimentation and iteration that extended beyond the workshops and into their daily work.
+Leaders left with a shared language around empathy, experimentation and iteration that carried into their daily work.

 Outcomes ✦ The Numbers

-What the system unlocked — for users, for teams, and for the brand — after launch.
+What the system unlocked for users, for teams, for the brand, after launch.

-Teams walked away with a common framework for approaching problems differently.
+Cohorts walked away with a common framework for approaching problems through empathy and iteration.

 The Team